Galaxy cluster cores as seen with VLT/MUSE: new strong-lensing analyses of RX J2129.4+0009, MS 0451.6-0305 & MACSJ2129.4-0741: Strong-lensing analyses

-We confirm the identification of 5 spectroscopically-confirmed new multiple image systems, 4 of which are also found by \cite{caminha2019}: Systems\ 10 ($z = 4.41$, QF$=$3, Ly-$\alpha$ emitter), 11 ($z = 3.1081$, QF = 3, Ly-$\alpha$ emitter), 12 ($z = 3.897$, QF$=$3, Ly-$\alpha$ emitter), 13 ($z = 1.3585$, QF$=$2, [OII] emitter), and 14 ($z=1.4519$, QF$=$1, [OII] emitter).
-System\ 10 ($z = 4.41$, QF$=$3, Ly-$\alpha$ emitter) is not identified by \cite{caminha2019}.
+With this work, we confirm the 4 new spectroscopic identifications of multiple image systems identified by \cite{caminha2019}, and present the new identification of one system: Systems\ 10 ($z = 4.41$, QF$=$3, Ly-$\alpha$ emitter), 11 ($z = 3.1081$, QF = 3, Ly-$\alpha$ emitter), 12 ($z = 3.897$, QF$=$3, Ly-$\alpha$ emitter), 13 ($z = 1.3585$, QF$=$2, [OII] emitter), and 14 ($z=1.4519$, QF$=$1, [OII] emitter).
+System\ 10 is not identified by \cite{caminha2019}, however they detect Image\,10.1 which is listed in the public release of their catalogue\footnote{\url{http://cdsarc.u-strasbg.fr/viz-bin/Cat?J/A+A/632/A36}}.
 Our model predicts it as quadruply-imaged, although only two multiple images could be confirmed with MUSE.
 This system seems to be linked to System\ 8, composed of 5 multiple images.
 Image\ 10.1 appears to be located close to the Ly-$\alpha$ emission of Image\ 8.3, although the two emission regions are well separated.
 This could imply that the two systems highlight two physically connected lensed galaxies at $z=4.41$, System\ 8 being more UV bright and detected in the \emph{HST} images.
 Image\ 10.2 is located relatively close to Image\ 8.5, separated by a cluster galaxy (G3 in our model discussed in Sect.\,\ref{section:clumps} and visible in Fig.\,\ref{rms}), however the feature is similar to what is visible in the case of Images\ 8.3/10.1.
 We find a possible candidate for another image of system 10 located close to Image\ 8.2, as a faint Ly-$\alpha$ tail.
 However the detection has a low signal-to-noise ratio, we therefore do not include that image in our model.
 System\ 10 is extremely faint in the \emph{HST} image, it is thus difficult to securely identify its fourth counter-image which is predicted outside the MUSE field of view, relatively close to Image\ 8.4.
 Figure\,\ref{detail_spec_810} shows composite \emph{HST} stamps of Images\ 10.1 and 10.2, their narrow-band images, and the spectra extracted from the MUSE datacubes, along with the five multiple images of System\ 8.
 We therefore include the 5 images for System\ 8 in our model, and the 2 images of System\ 10 detected in the MUSE datacubes.
 Regarding System\ 14 \citep[System\ 5 in][]{caminha2019}, our spectroscopic measurement is flagged as unsecure, we therefore decide to not include this system as a constraint in our strong-lensing mass model, but list it in Table\,\ref{mul_macs2129} for consistency with \cite{caminha2019}. \cite{caminha2019} also lists a counter-image for System\ 12, Image\ 12.3 in Table\,\ref{mul_macs2129}, System\ 9 and Image\ 9c in their analysis.
 This counter-image is not spectroscopically confirmed, and we are not convinced by its colour and morphology in the \emph{HST} imaging.
 We thus only consider it as a candidate.